-From the following list of testing reports (Table 13.5), it appears that 5% of the total number of recorded sites (n=365) in this SU have been tested.
-The majority of this work was conducted as a result of energy exploration and production development in the Williston Basin.
+From the list of formal testing reports (Table 13.5), 6% of the total number of recorded sites (n=395) in this SU have been tested.
+Most of this work was conducted because of energy exploration and development in the Williston Basin.